MacOS Malware Development: 0x01

 }

-So, we simply print ‘foo’ and log a message using the syslog() function, which logs an error message indicating successful injection of a dynamic library (dylib) along with the name of the program.
+function, which logs an error message indicating successful injection of a dynamic library (dylib) along with the name of the program.
 Let’s try it.
 If we see the following output, it seems that we’ve successfully loaded the library:

-If we attempt to use DYLD_INSERT_LIBRARIES in another binary that is hardened and lacks the matching entitlement, we won’t be able to load the library, and consequently, we won’t see the desired output.
+in another binary that is hardened and lacks the matching entitlement, we won’t be able to load the library, and consequently, we won’t see the desired output.

-However, some internal components of macOS expect threads to be created using the BSD APIs and have all Mach thread structures and pthread structures set up properly.
-This can present challenges, especially with changes introduced in macOS 10.14.
+However, some internal components of macOS expect threads to be created using the BSD APIs and have all Mach thread structures and pthread

-From my understanding, the transition from Mach thread APIs to pthread APIs in macOS, particularly concerning the initialization of thread structures, presents challenges.
-However, the discovery of the _pthread_create_from_mach_thread function provides a viable alternative for initializing pthread structures from bare Mach threads.
-This ensures compatibility and proper functioning of threaded applications across different macOS versions.
+To address this issue, I came across a piece of code called inject.c, From my understanding, the transition from Mach thread APIs to pthread APIs in macOS, particularly concerning the initialization of thread structures, presents challenges.
+However, the discovery of the _pthread_create_from_mach_thread

-For those interested, I’ve included examples demonstrating how to inject code to call dlopen and load a dylib into a remote mach task: Gist 1 & Gist 2
+For those interested, I’ve included examples demonstrating how to inject code to call dlopen

 In the classic Unix security model, each process runs as a specific user.
 Each file has an owner, group, and flags that determine which users are allowed to read, write, or execute that file.
 Two processes running as the same user have the same permissions; it is assumed there is no security boundary between them.
 Users are considered security boundaries; processes are not.
 If two processes are running as the same user, then one process could attach to the other as a debugger, allowing it to read or write the memory and registers of that other process.
 The root user is an exception, as it has access to all files and processes.
 Thus, root can always access all data on the computer, whether on disk or in RAM.